Chart Color Schemes

 Infrastructure

-Mudgee has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Mudgee has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified ten projects likely impacting the region.
-Notable projects include Kandos to Gulgong Rail Line Reinstatement, Logan Estate, Short Street Residential Development, and Mudgee Spring Lifestyle Estate.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified ten projects that may affect this region.
+Notable ones include Kandos to Gulgong Rail Line Reinstatement, Logan Estate, Short Street Residential Development, and Mudgee Spring Lifestyle Estate.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.